cedadev/jasmin-workshop/exercises/ex01_connecting.md

       ```
       This shows 16G (gigabytes) being used, against your quota of 100G.

-    * Check that your SSH key is availble to make an onward connection
+    * Check that your SSH key is available to make an onward connection

       As before, we can use the `ssh-add` command to check that our key is loaded.
 Remember that path it mentions relates to where it was loaded from on your local system.
 On the login server: